 Standard products: Film applications like bags, such as those used for bread, shopping, dry-cleaning, newspapers, frozen foods, produce, and garbage.
 Also used for shrink wraps, linings for cartons and cups, container lids, some squeeze bottles, orthotics, and prosthetics.

 About: LDPE is a soft, flexible, lightweight plastic material, known for its low-temperature flexibility, toughness, and corrosion resistance.
 But it is not recyclable in any practical sense.
 Citing data from the Environmental Protection Agency (EPA), one large recycling corporation noted that “the overwhelming majority of products made from LDPE end up in landfills…Dumping tons of LDPE in landfills can have devastating consequences…plastic buried in landfills can leach into the soil and introduce chemicals into the groundwater.”
-They can threaten marine life in coastal areas, and “lightweight plastic bags can be blown great distances by the wind, ending up in bodies of water where animals eat them or become tangled in them.”8 Plastic bags causes huge environmental problems.
+They can threaten marine life in coastal areas, and “lightweight plastic bags can be blown great distances by the wind, ending up in bodies of water where animals eat them or become tangled in them.”12 Plastic bags causes huge environmental problems.

 Chemical content: These can leach some of the same chemicals as #2 HDPE plastic.
 It is a thermoplastic made from the polymerization of ethylene.
-While ethylene is considered a building block of plastic, it is highly flammable and reactive.
+Ethylene is considered a building block of plastic, but it is highly flammable and reactive.
 It is created by Ethane Cracker Plants, which use an environmentally questionable process to extract the ethane to make ethylene.
 While difficult to avoid, steer clear of this plastic whenever possible.

 #5 PP: Polypropylene